High efficiency superconducting filterbanks with impedance-defined resolution for millimeter-wave spectroscopy: Circuit Design Principles

 for log-spaced filters between frequencies $\nu_\mathrm{min}$ and $\nu_\mathrm{max}$ (see Appendix~\ref{app:A} for more detail).
 Furthermore, there are diminishing gains from pushing the oversampling factor beyond Nyquist sampling ($\Sigma=2$) as one pays the penalty in detector noise for splitting signal at a single frequency between more and more detectors.~\cite{Wheeler} This motivates the development of a filterbank technology with $\eta > 50\%$ as it ensures manageable detector counts and optimal noise performance.

-Second, current designs rely on half-wave microstrip (MS) resonators~\cite{SuperSpec_redford_2022, spt_slim_karkare, DESHIMA2} which require lossy amorphous dielectric inter-layers.
+Second, current designs rely on half-wave microstrip (MS) resonators~\cite{SuperSpec_redford_2022, spt_slim_karkare, DESHIMA2} which require lossy amorphous dielectric interlayers.
 This makes the resolving power $R$ and efficiency $\eta$ strongly sensitive to the material's loss tangent ($\tan \delta$), leading to significant risk of performance degradation during fabrication, evidenced by recent implementations where unexpected deviations of silicon nitride (SiNx) properties caused resolution to drop from a target of 100 to $R=33$.~\cite{spt_slim} The spectrometer presented in this paper addresses these problems with two targeted modifications.

-The problem of inherent limit of optical efficiency is addressed by final eliminating the termination resistor on the feedline (illustrated in Fig.~\ref{fig:toydesign}a).
+The problem of inherent limit of optical efficiency is addressed by eliminating the final termination resistor on the feedline (illustrated in Fig.~\ref{fig:toydesign}a).
 The standing wave environment is treated as a deterministic design feature by spacing resonator shunts at $\lambda/2$ intervals, ensuring uncaptured signal reflects back to interfere coherently with incoming signal.
 This creates a zero-loss manifold where power is recycled and efficiency of each channel is boosted.
 Cosmic microwave background detectors have successfully implemented the design without a termination resistor.~\cite{obrient1,obrient2,suzuki} Fig.~\ref{fig:ADS}b demonstrates that eliminating the final termination resistor increases the maximum efficiency of a resonant filter from 50\% to 100\%.

-The dependence of $\eta$ and $R$ on material loss is suppressed by utilizing a coplanar waveguide (CPW) architecture with niobium (Nb) metallization patterned directly onto low-loss single-crystal silicon (Si).
-Unlike MS designs~\cite{SuperSpec_redford_2022, spt_slim, DESHIMA2} which require lossy amorphous dielectrics, the CPW geometry allows fields to propagate primarily through the underlying low-loss substrate.
-While CPW structures can be susceptible to radiative loss, it can be suppressed using bridges when necessary to maintain equipotential state between the CPW ground planes.
+The dependence of $\eta$ and $R$ on material loss is suppressed by utilizing a coplanar waveguide (CPW) architecture with niobium (Nb) metallization patterned directly onto low loss single-crystal silicon (Si).
+Unlike MS designs~\cite{SuperSpec_redford_2022, spt_slim, DESHIMA2} which require lossy amorphous dielectrics, the CPW geometry allows fields to propagate primarily through the underlying low loss single-crystal substrate.
+While CPW structures can be susceptible to radiative loss, it can be suppressed using bridges appropriately to maintain equipotential state between the CPW ground planes.